First Access Visa® Credit Card review

 The Discover it® Secured Credit Card is the ideal credit card companion to the First Access Visa.
 It offers cardholders the opportunity to rebuild their credit without the burden of an annual fee.

 It is also one of the few cards for those with poor credit that offers rewards on qualifying spending.
-While there is a refundable security deposit required of $200, the card can boost your credit score if used right.
+While there is a refundable security deposit required of $200, the card can boost your credit if used right.

 Bankrate’s Take—Is the First Access Visa Credit Card worth it?